mdk32366/Report-and-Dashboard-Knowledge/README.md

        "Other"
        )

+Use the Activity by User. and you can some the activities for each user by the number of activities per user.
+Matrix report with a bar chart makes a nice dashboard.

 ### Custom Time Slices for Opportunities (Standard report doesn't allow for much flexibility on time slicing.
 You can create formulas that will do this for you without creating complex filters) (11/2/18)